Getting Started

 pulumi new aws-python

-Set up this module
+Set up tb_pulumi

 Ensure your pulumi code directory contains a requirements.txt file with at least this repo listed: